Marlowe-Haws/3D_Fractal/README.md

 I am not hitting issues with CPU or GPU, it's simply a matter of the RAM having to accommodate these very large arrays.

 My RAM usage hit a peak of 76% during this calculation, while the CPU was only 16%, and the GPU had a tiny 3% spike during the image rendering (Vispy utilizes GPU).

+I added some images showcasing some of the results of these high N values.

 ## Installation
 This version is the most complicated in terms of dependencies.